 Limitations of Private Cloud

 While maintaining full control over your resources is a huge benefit for some companies, it does, however, come at a premium.
 Private Cloud facilities are a lot more expensive, both from the capital outlay perspective, and from their maintenance and overheads.
 Plus, hiring a third party to manage your private cloud infrastructure will naturally be more costly than using their own public cloud facilities.

 The other downside to Private Cloud services is that the management of resources is less efficient.
-Some projects that you run may require high levels of processing power, for example, while others may need a large amount of memory.
-When you are making use of public cloud facilities, you can upgrade and downgrade your capacities as you need them, but this is not the case with private cloud solutions.
+Some projects that you run may require high levels of processing power, for example.
+Others may need a large amount of memory.
+When you are making use of public cloud facilities, you can upgrade and downgrade your capacities as you need them.
+But this is not the case with private cloud solutions.
 If you need high processing power for one task, you’ll need to invest in a large amount of CPU, even if it would be unnecessary for most of your operations.
 This difficulty in scalability is a big downfall.

 Which is Best for Your Business?

 Now that you know the difference between public and private cloud, you may be wondering which is right for your business.
-You may find that public cloud solutions are perfectly suited to your needs, or you may find that the control that private cloud facilities offer is far more up your alley.
-There is no right answer when it comes to public cloud vs. private cloud – it will differ from company to company, and operation to operation.
+You may find that public cloud solutions are perfectly suited to your needs.
+You may find that the control that private cloud facilities offer is far more up your alley.
+There is no right answer when it comes to public cloud vs. private cloud.
+It will differ from company to company, and operation to operation.